Kermanshah: Sassanid Kermanshah

 In ancient Iranian mythology, construction of the city is attributed to Tahmuras, the third king of Pishdadian dynasty.
 It is believed that the Sassanids have constructed Kermanshah and Bahram IV (he was called Kermanshah, meaning king of Kerman) gave his name to this city.

 It was a glorious city in Sassanid period about the 4th century AD when it became the capital city of Persian Empire and a significant health center serving as the summer resort for Sassanid kings.
-In AD 226, following a two-year war led by the Persian Emperor, Ardashir I, against "Kurdish" tribes in the region, the empire reinstated a local "Kurdish" prince, Kayus of Medya, to rule Kermanshah.
+In AD 226, following a two-year war led by the Persian Emperor, Ardashir I, against "Kurdish" tribes in the region.
 At the time, the term "Kurd" was used as a social term, designating Iranian nomads, rather than a concrete ethnic group.
 The word became an ethnic identity in the 12th and 13th century.
 Within the dynasty known as the House of Kayus (also Kâvusakân) remained a semi-independent kingdom lasting until AD 380 before Ardashir II removed the dynasty's last ruling member.

 Islamic era

 Kermanshah was conquered by the Arabs in 629 AD.
-Under Seljuk rule in the eleventh century, it became the major cultural and commercial center in western Iran and the southern Kurdish-inhabited areas as a whole.
+Under Seljuk rule in the eleventh century, it became a cultural and commercial center in western Iran and the southern Kurdish-inhabited areas as a whole.
+It was sacked by the Mongols under Hulegu in 1257, shortly before the sack of Baghdad.
 The Safavids fortified the town, and the Qajars repulsed an attack by the Ottomans during Fath Ali Shah's rule (1797–1834).

 Kermanshah was occupied by Ottomans between 1723–1729 and 1731–1732.

 Modern history

 Occupied by the Imperial Russian army in 1914, followed by the Ottoman Army in 1915 during World War I, it was evacuated in 1917 when the British forces arrived there to expel the Ottomans.
 Kermanshah played an important role in the Iranian Constitutional Revolution during the Qajar dynasty period and the Republic Movement in Pahlavi dynasty period.
-The city was harshly damaged during the Iran–Iraq War, and although it was rebuilt, it has not yet fully recovered.
+The city was harshly damaged during the Iran–Iraq War in 1980 to 1988, and although it was rebuilt, it has not yet fully recovered.

+Demographics

+Population

+At the time of the 2006 census, the city's population was 784,602 in 202,588 households.
+The following census in 2011 counted 851,405 people in 242,311 households.
+The last census measured the population of the city as 946,651 in 2016 and the 2025 estimate is around 1,117,000.

+Language

+The languages in Kermanshah are Southern Kurdish and Persian.
+The Kurdish language spoken in the city is called Kermashani, which is a variety of Southern Kurdish.
+People in the city speak Kermanshahi Persian, a local dialect which differs from standard Persian.
+The city has the largest Kurdish population in Iran.

+Religion

+Most of the inhabitants of Kermanshah are Shia Muslims, but there are also Sunni Muslims, Christians, and followers of Yarsanism.